James D. Beans

-James Dale Beans is a retired, highly decorated officer in the United States Marine Corps with the rank of brigadier general.
+James Dale Beans (born December 21, 1934) is a retired officer of the United States Marine Corps with the rank of brigadier general.
 He is most noted for his service as the assistant chief of staff for Command, Control, Communications, and Computer, Intelligence and Interoperability Department and as director, Intelligence Division, Headquarters Marine Corps.
 He is the son of Brigadier General Fred D. Beans.

 Early career

 James D. Beans was born on December 21, 1934, at Annapolis, Maryland, as the son of Marine officer, Fred D. Beans and Elizabeth Stehle.
-He spent his early years in Peking and Shanghai, China where his father was stationed with 6th Marines, before his family returned to the United States and settled in Annapolis.
+He spent his early years in Peking and Shanghai, China, where his father was stationed with 6th Marines, before his family returned to the United States and settled in Annapolis.
 Upon the graduation from the high school, Beans entered the Severn School, a preparatory school for the Naval Academy, where he spent one year, before he was admitted to the United States Naval Academy in Annapolis, Maryland, in June 1953.

 During his time at the academy, Beans was active in Lacrosse team and also achieved athletic fame in pool and bridge.
 He graduated with bachelor's degree on June 7, 1957, and was commissioned second lieutetenant in the Marine Corps on that date.
 Beans was subsequently ordered to the Basic School at Marine Corps Base Quantico and completed his basic officer training in May 1958.
 He was then sent to the Camp Lejeune, North Carolina and served consecutively as Platoon Commander, Company Executive Officer and Battalion Adjutant with 1st Battalion, 8th Marines until November 1959.

-He was subsequently transferred to the 2nd Force Reconnaissance Company as Supply and Service Platoon Commander, and later, as the Pathfinder Platoon Commander.
+Beans was subsequently transferred to the 2nd Force Reconnaissance Company as Supply and Service Platoon Commander, and later, as the Pathfinder Platoon Commander.
 While in this capacity, Beans was promoted to first lieutenant on December 7, 1958, and to captain on May 1, 1962.
 He served with 2nd Reconnaissance Company until December 1962, when he assumed duty as commanding officer, Marine Detachment aboard the cruiser USS Little Rock.

 Beans participated in the cruise to the Mediterranean and later to the Middle East and was ordered back to Camp Lejeune in mid-1964.
 He then served consecutively as company commander, intelligence and operations officer in the 1st Battalion, 6th Marines under lieutenant colonel William F. Doehler, and participated in operations in the Dominican Republic during the Civil War in May–June 1965.

 Upon his return to the United States at the beginning of June of that year, Beans remained with 6th Marines at Camp Lejeune, North Carolina, before he received orders for deployment to South Vietnam in August 1966.